 PLUS new requirements in force since July 2012…

-- For those who are working – you must provide the original and copy of your current work contract and a certificate to show that you are currently making social security contributions called a “situación actual” obtainable from the Social Security.
+- For those who are working – provided you are currently employed with a proper work contract, the Extranjeria will be able to confirm via their computer that you have working status, if you are not sure of your status you can obtain a certificate to show that you are currently making social security contributions called a “situación actual” obtainable from the Social Security.

 - For the retired, early retired or those living on own means you must provide either

 - the original and copies of a private health care policy to cover you for the period of your residence in Spain (minimum of 1 year) THIS MUST NOT HAVE ANY EXCESS “Co-pago” ,

 - OR for EU pensioners a copy of your S1 document showing entitlement to health care in Spain funded by the UK AND a valid European health card isued from the UK for interim use until your S1 is processed.

 - You must also provide proof of income sufficient to support you and your family (normally circa 5,300 per person held in a Spanish Bank account, or proof of guaranteed income equating to more than that amount per anum (officially translated into Spanish)